FROME & DISTRICT PROBUS WALK – Heytesbury – nb Walk only/No Pub lunch

 There will also be a short walk of about 1¾ miles starting at the same time and place as the longer walk but then doubling back to Heytesbury at Knook past the attractive Knook Manor.

 Arnold Hodgson has planned the walks and Bob Russell and John Hedges will be our guides.

 Note – Covid-secure Group walks are classified by the UK Government as ‘organised physical activities’ and can take place in groups larger than 6 – but for this walk we will restrict numbers to 15 participants.
 However, we must continue to meet Covid-secure protocols and safety measures.

-Wives/partners are welcome on the walks and a ‘booking system’ with ‘first come first served’ will be used.
+Wives/partners are welcome on the walks and a ‘booking system’ with ‘first come first served’ is used.

-You need to reply directly to the walk leader (contact details on the announcement) if you wish to attend.
+You need to reply directly to the walk coordinator (Mel’s contact details below) if you wish to attend.

 The deadline for confirming attendance is the Friday previous to the Tuesday walk.

-We will continue to conduct our walks in a safe and practical way – following Government and National Rambling Association rules.
+We conduct our walks in a safe and practical way – following Government and National Rambling Association guidelines.